This creamy German potato soup is a great supper made right in your slow cooker. Simple, filling and delicious!

 When we lived in Germany many years ago, my husband had been visiting with the neighbors, when the neighbor came to see me.
 The smell wafting from her apartment was incredible, and my hubby had tasted the source of that heavenly scent.
-It was German Potato Soup.
-She had come to give me the recipe.
+It was this soup, and she had come to give me this German potato soup recipe.

 I have altered it a little since she gave it to me, but I love the tanginess the leeks and cabbage give this soup.